-I still have to see many things, but I hope to do it in my next trips, as to go out from the city and to see the castles, there are some not far from Strasbourg.
-I suggest you also to go to Eguishem, a small village a few kilometers far from the city with half-timber houses full of flowers on the balconies.
+I still have to see many things, but I hope to do it on my next trips, as to go out of the city and to see the castles, there are some not far from Strasbourg.
+I suggest you also go to Eguishem, a small village a few kilometers far from the city with half-timber houses full of flowers on the balconies.
 It is the only place outside the urban area that I visited.

 If you enjoyed this post, share it.

 7 thoughts on “Strasbourg: from the past to the future”

 I have nominated your blog for the Real Neat Blog Award.

 Thanks a lot, I am honored!
 I am going to read the details.